 Assuming the UCI’s 33mm width limit doesn’t apply to you, forget the labels and marketing and rely on your results and enjoyment as indicators of whether these bigger, fast-rolling tires are working for you.

-Got a favorite high-volume tire for cyclocross racing?
-Drop a comment below.
+This article was originally published on September 12, 2018.
 Know someone still stuck on narrow-and-high-pressure-is-faster mindset?
 Share this article and help them get faster.